LiaIvanick/GLEON_ZIG/README.md

 ## Repo structure

-This repo is organized with three main folders and several subfolder.
-Each main folder includes a README with more details on structure of the subfolders and file naming conventions.
+This repo is organized with three main folders and several subfolders.
+Each folder includes a README with more details about the subfolders and file naming conventions.

-Note: If you clone this repo to your computer you will have access to all of the files in the repo.
-Please **only** edit your own script and **do not** change the folder structure of this repo.
+Note: If you clone this repo to your computer you will have access to all of the files in this repo. **Please only edit your own script and do not change the folder structure of this repo.**

 <br>

 ### Folder: [Data](https://github.com/sfigary/GLEON_ZIG/tree/main/data)

-The data folder has several subfolders:
+The data folder has two subfolders:

-* Inputs: **Do not edit!** This folder includes the original data files from the data providers.
-Michael or Steph will assign datasets to each member of the Date Team that can be found in this folder.
+* Inputs: **Do not edit!** This folder includes the original data files from data providers.
+Michael or Steph will assign datasets to  members of the Date Team.

-* Derived: Each member of the team will have a subfolder in this folder that their R scripts should write cleaned .csv's to.
-Please see the scripts folder's [README](scripts/README.md) for file naming conventions.
+* Derived: Each member of the team will have a subfolder here and all data cleaning scripts should write cleaned .csv's to the appropriate subfolder in this folder.
+Please see the scripts folder's [README](scripts/README.md) for more information and file naming conventions.

 <br>